Experiment duration estimates

 How does the duration estimate work?

-The experiment duration estimate is designed to predict the length of time your experiment will need to generate statistically significant results.
+The experiment duration estimate predicts the length of time your experiment needs to generate statistically significant results.
 It can only be used with the primary metric and sequential testing.
-It is not currently supported in Experiment Results.
+It's not supported in Experiment Results.

-Amplitude Experiment uses the means, variances, and exposures of your control and variants to forecast expected behavior and calculate how many days your experiment will take to reach statistical significance.
-As Amplitude Experiment receives more data over time, this prediction will improve.
-However, if any of these inputs change significantly during the experiment, the accuracy of the prediction will likely decrease.
+Amplitude Experiment uses the means, variances, and exposures of your control and variants to forecast expected behavior and calculate the number of days your experiment takes to reach statistical significance.
+As Amplitude Experiment receives more data over time, this prediction improves.
+If any of these inputs change significantly during the experiment, the accuracy of the prediction is likely to decrease.

 What is the difference between the duration estimate and the duration estimator?

-The duration estimate is calculated using sequential testing as the experiment is running.
+Amplitude calculates the duration estimate using sequential testing as the experiment is running.
 The duration estimator, however, uses T-test

 Why is the duration estimate not showing?

-The duration estimate is visible when the follow criteria are met:
+The duration estimate is visible when your experiment meets the follow criteria:

 • The absolute lift is outside the confidence interval

-• The confidence interval is flipped (lower confidence interval > upper confidence interval).
-This can happen if, while the experiment is running, the mean for either the treatment or the control fluctuates, or if the experiment’s rollout weights or targeting segments are changed
+• The confidence interval flips (lower confidence interval > upper confidence interval).
+This can happen if, while the experiment is running, the mean for either the treatment or the control fluctuates, or if the experiment’s rollout weights or targeting segments change

 • The standard error is very small